lando/lando/docs/config/backdrop.md

 ---
-description: Use Backdrop CMS on Lando for local development; powered by Docker and Docker Compose, config php version, swap db backends or webserver, use composer, drush, xdebug and custom config files, oh and also import and exports databases.
+description: Use Backdrop CMS on Lando for local development; powered by Docker and Docker Compose, config php version, swap db backends or web server, use composer, drush, xdebug and custom config files, oh and also import and export databases.
 ---

 # Backdrop